Nancy Cuenco

-Nancy Roa Cuenco is a Filipino former politician.
-She served as the representative for the 2nd district of Cebu City from 1998 to 2001.
-She was married to former Cebu City 2nd district representative Antonio Cuenco whom she has four children namely Cebu City councilor James Anthony Cuenco, former Cebu City councilor Ronald Cuenco, Antonio Cuenco Jr., and Cynthia Cuenco-Dizon.
+Nancy Roa Cuenco (born January 14, 1941) is a Filipino zoologist and former politician.
+She served as Representative from the 2nd (South) District of Cebu City from 1998 to 2001.

+Cuenco was born on January 14, 1941 to Benjamin Roa Sr. and Alicia Garde.
+She was married to former Cebu City 2nd district representative Antonio "Tony" Cuenco, with whom she has four children, namely former Cebu City 2nd (South) District Councilors James Anthony and Ronald, Antonio Jr., and Cynthia Cuenco-Dizon.